EngagingNetworks/page-builder-code-blocks/floating-button-scroll.md

 This code should all be within one code block.
 Note that you will need to have styled .button

-The button will scroll to the variable specified in $slideTo
+The button will scroll to the selector specified in $slideTo

 Example page: https://e-activist.com/page/29146/petition/1?mode=DEMO&locale=en-GB